On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and

 We conclude in Section \ref{sec:conclusion} with a discussion on the computational complexity of quadratic minimization both over the box and the Boolean hypercube under assumptions of convexity and submodularity.

-Overall, this paper extends polynomial-time results for convex minimization to quadratic submodular minimization over the box (QSMB) via an exact SDP relaxation and examines various applications of this result.
-As such, this paper lays the groundwork for further study of submodular minimization and indeed can have important ramifications in areas such as robust and distributionally robust optimization.
+Overall, this paper extends polynomial-time results for convex minimization to quadratic submodular minimization over the box (QSMB) via a provably exact SDP relaxation for $n \le 3$, which is conjectured to be exact for all $n$ based on empirical evidence, and examines various applications of this result.
+As such, this paper lays the groundwork for further study of continuous submodular minimization and indeed can have important ramifications in areas such as robust and distributionally robust optimization.